bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 70°
-- Overcast
+- Humid and Mostly Cloudy
-- 94% humidity
+- 95% humidity
-- 8 mph wind
+- 7 mph wind
-- 90% cloud cover
+- 87% cloud cover
 - 76 AQI 🟨
 - 0.23 inches of rain in the past 24 hours
 - 1.25 inches of rain expected in the next 48 hours